hawtio/hawtio/hawtio-plugin-examples/simple-plugin/readme.md

 **src/main/webapp/plugin/css/simple.css** - This CSS file doesn't have much but changes the layout of the plugin's page.
 It's dynamically loaded in the simple-plugin's run() function at bootstrap.

 **src/main/webapp/plugin/html/simple.html** - This plugin's HTML template that is used to render the page in hawtio.
 This page shows a couple variables in the page controller's scope that are set on the fly when the HTML is rendered.
 Fairly standard angularjs stuff as well.

+## Apache Tomcat installation

+Copy the simple-plugin war file as the following name

+    simple-plugin.war

+to the deploy directory of Apache Tomcat os similar Java web container.

+## Karaf/JBoss Fuse installation

+From the CLI type:

+    install -s mvn:io.hawt/simple-plugin/1.5-SNAPSHOT/war

+(substitute 1.5-SNAPSHOT with the version of choice)